-Although I’ve worked with numerous programming languages, these days I spend most of my time working in Python and C++.
-As part of my PhD research I became actively involved in the development of a great deal of scientific software, some of which I continue to remain involved with.
-Two of the biggest projects that I help maintain are signac and freud, both of which I have presented at SciPy:
+As part of my PhD research I became actively involved in the development of a great deal of scientific software including signac and freud, both of which I have also previously presented on at SciPy:

 My colleague Bradley Dice and I presenting freud at SciPy 2019